ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 -------------------------------------

-ESMValCore can be configured for handling native model output formats and specific observation datasets without preliminary reformatting.
+ESMValCore can be configured for handling native model output formats and specific reanalysis/observation datasets without preliminary reformatting.
-These datasets can be either hosted under the ``native6`` project (mostly native observational datasets) or under a dedicated project, e.g., ``ICON`` (mostly native models).
+These datasets can be either hosted under the ``native6`` project (mostly native reanalysis/observational datasets) or under a dedicated project, e.g., ``ICON`` (mostly native models).

 Example: